 The text reproduced below was prepared by the Informal Working Group (IWG) on Environmental and Propulsion Performance Requirements of L-category vehicles (EPPR) to proposed a technical report accompanying the proposal for UN GTR No. [x] on Durability (ECE/TRANS/WP.29/2022/106).
 It is submitted to the World Forum for Harmonization of Vehicle Regulations (WP.29) and to the Executive Committee (AC.3) of the 1998 Agreement for consideration at their June 2022 sessions.

-Technical report on the development of UN GTR No. [x] on the measurement procedure for two- or three-wheeled vehicles equipped with a combustion engine with regard to durability of pollution-control devices.
+Technical report on the development of UN GTR No. [x] on the measurement procedure for two- and three-wheeled vehicles equipped with a combustion engine with regard to durability of pollution-control devices.

 I. Mandate

-The new Global Technical Regulation (GTR) on Durability was developed by the Informal Working Group (IWG) on Environmental and Propulsion Performance Requirements of L-category vehicles (EPPR).
+The new UN Global Technical Regulation (GTR) on Durability was developed by the Informal Working Group (IWG) on Environmental and Propulsion Performance Requirements of L-category vehicles (EPPR).
 The Executive Committee (AC.3) of the 1998 Agreement adopted the authorisation to develop a new UN Global Technical Regulation (UN GTR) on the topic of durability of after treatment devices for two- and three-wheeled vehicles at its June 2021 session (ECE/TRANS/WP29-2021-081).

 II.
 Objectives